xyang35/xyang35.github.io/_posts/2017-08-29-data-annotation.markdown

 In our dataset, we need to manually annotate each image as one of the following four labels:
 - **Hazy**: the image should satisfy both two criteria: 1.
 It is hazy; 2. **It is good for haze removal task** (we can expect decent visual improvement if the haze is removed)
-- **Not sure**: may contain a little haze, but just a small part of the image (even though we remove the haze, the quality does not differ much)- **Haze-free**: no haze, clean image.- **Bad image**: the option in case you see some images that should not be included in our dataset.
+- **Not sure** (default): may contain a little haze, but just a small part of the image (even though we remove the haze, the quality does not differ much)- **Haze-free**: no haze, clean image.- **Bad image**: the option in case you see some images that should not be included in our dataset.
 For example, images **at night, with low resolution or extreme environment** (too bright or too dark or anything weird).## Examples

 ### Hazy